-Remember those phrase books we used to buy in the pre-digital era that were supposed to make the conversation process with foreigners easier?
+Remember those phrase books we used to buy that were supposed to make the communication process with foreigners easier in the pre-digital era?
 Those are really useless.
 Even if you can learn how to pronounce a certain phrase and will start a conversation, your dialogue partner will answer you and you won’t understand a word from his speech.
 The Voice Translator has solved this inconvenience.
-You can record your speech on the phone using this app and it will translate it to whichever language you choose.
+You can record your speech on the phone using this app and it will translate it into whichever language you choose.

 It’s very easy to type in a word or phrase you need to translate into your smartphone in one of the languages with Latin or Cyrillic letters.
 But how about dealing with Japanese, Chinese or Korean characters?
 Waygo translation app allows you to take a picture of the symbols you don’t understand and translate it into your language.
 It’s fast and convenient.
 The downside of the app is its limit of 10 translations you can get per month for free.
 But there’s an option of saving your translations so you won’t have to translate the same words again if you forget them.

 You’ve probably heard about this app.
 It works like this: you take a picture of a sign, menu in a restaurant or any other text and the app will translate it into your native language.
 Google has integrated it into Google Translate and now we can all enjoy using it.